UPDATE: Aspen Acres Fire Recovery

 CBDR will be closing our work in the Alexander Mountain fires this Saturday, September 21st.
 Our CBDR volunteers have worked very hard and put in long hours under some difficult conditions.
 The teams have been dedicated to Bring: Help, Hope and Healing to those we ministered.
 We did not get to meet all the property owners that we sifted and cleared their properties, but everyone has been so gracious and thankful for the work that has been done.

-There are so many great stories to tell about the very fruitful time during this recovery and clean-up in the mountains of Drake, Colorado, which we will share later.
+There are so many great stories to tell about the very fruitful time during this recovery and clean-up in the mountains of Drake, Colorado.

 Thank you for your prayers as our CBDR Volunteers ministered to those in need!
 Many of us will need to get some rest after this long deployment.